What Are The Fascinating Characteristics Of The Venezuelan Funnel-web Tarantula?

 As their name suggests, the Venezuelan funnel-web tarantula is primarily found in Venezuela.
 However, their range extends beyond the borders of this South American country.
 They can also be found in neighboring countries such as Colombia and Guyana, where they inhabit similar rainforest habitats.
 Within their range, they may occupy different subhabitats, adapting to specific microclimatic conditions.

-See also How Do You Provide Proper Humidity For The Malaysian Earth Tiger Tarantula?
+See also How Do You Create A Bioactive Setup For The Charismatic Pink Toe Tarantula?

 Preferred Environment